kaiban-ai/kaibanjs-docs/docs/core-concepts/05-State Management.md

 ---
 title: State Management
-description: Explore how state is managed within AgenticJS using the Team Store, including detailed insights on team operations and workflows.
+description: Explore how state is managed within KaibanJS using the Team Store, including detailed insights on team operations and workflows.
 ---

 :::info[Understanding State Management]